 5.3.1 Health Insurance The City and the manager will share the cost of health insurance premiums with the City paying 90% and the full-time manager paying 10% of the premium.
-Managers working less than full-time will participate in the City's insurance plan, provided they meet the eligibility requirements of the insurance plan and the premium cost will be shared as follows: a .5 FTE manager will pay 50% of the premium with the City paying 50%, and a .75 FTE manager will pay 30% with the City paying 70%.
+Managers working less than full-time meeting the eligibility requirements of the insurance plan will participate in the City's insurance plan.
+The part-time employee premium cost will be the lesser of 20% of the total premium or the maximum allowed to comply with the affordability provision in the Affordable Care Act or subsequent act.